ESNAN/Samsung-Custom-Screenshot-App-Suffix/README.md

 ## Detailed Introduction

-#### This test was conducted only with OneUI 8; its availability on other versions of OneUI cannot be guaranteed.
+#### Only tested on One UI 8.
+No guarantee it works on other versions.
 #### Single-photo, single-write database operation prevents corrupted duplicates.
 #### After capturing a screenshot, the Samsung Smart Capture toolbar will pop up at the bottom as expected.
 #### Only HOOK selected apps.